konsumer/pipdloader/README.md

 sudo make install
 ```

-You will also need these libs for different hardware:
+You will also need these libs for various supported hardware:

 ```